claireha/miniLibrary/README.md

 # miniLibrary
 **A program that represents a mini library**

-Made wih: HTML, CSS, vanilla Javascript
+Made with: HTML, CSS, vanilla Javascript

 You can view it here: [claireha.github.io/miniLibrary](https://claireha.github.io/miniLibrary/)